rishucoding/reproduce_isca23_cpu_DLRM_inference/replicate_figures.md

+Note: Before starting the experiments, disable the turbo-boost and set the freq to 2.4GHz using the steps shown in README.md

 Note: the scripts for obtaining the latency numbers are present in scripts directory.
 Also, the 1core and 24core scripts are separated.

 Note: carefully grep the latency values obtained in the print_out.log file.
 Ensure to remove the .log files after every run.